danbev/learning-crypto/notes/sigstore.md

 * Can we store the sigstore root CA to verify the signature without making and external call.

+* A device would configure the DFU that is should perform verification.
+It is the firmware application that is responsible for configuring DFU I think and we should be able to hook this in there somehow.

 ### Get Fulcia root certificate
 ```console
 $ curl -q https://fulcio.sigstore.dev/api/v1/rootCert | openssl x509 -text